 One thing to remember is that your phone system is your first point of contact with customers – you need to present a professional image.
 Using an employee who 'has a nice voice' is a cheap option, but a Professional Voiceover who understands the importance of pitch, rhythm and intonation, and has broadcast quality recording sound is invaluable, and in the long run a much better marketing choice for your business.

 So, make sure you take the time to invest in a professional voice actor for all of your business activities.
-It’ll save you money
+It’ll save you money and headaches in the long run and will help you build a stronger brand that can withstand the test of time.

 For many people being put on hold is just a fact of life.
 Do we really need to suffer through mediocre music and poor vocal quality sound?